Kernix13/javascript-cheat-sheet/string-examples.md

 - [localeCompare()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare): returns a number indicating whether a reference string comes before, or after, or is the same as the given string in sort order.
 - [matchAll()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/matchAll): returns an iterator of all results matching a string against a regular expression, including capturing groups.
 - [normalize()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/normalize): returns the Unicode Normalization Form of the string.
-- [padEnd()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padEnd): pads the current string with a given string (repeated, if needed) so that the resulting string reaches a given length.
-The padding is applied from the end of the current string.
-- [padStart()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart): pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
-The padding is applied from the start of the current string.
 - [replaceAll()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll): returns a new string with all matches of a pattern replaced by a replacement.
 The pattern can be a string or a RegExp, and the replacement can be a string or a function to be called for each match.
 - [search()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/search): executes a search for a match between a regular expression and this String object.
 - [startsWith()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/startsWith): determines whether a string begins with the characters of a specified string, returning true or false as appropriate.